 - Preheat the oven to 250 degrees F.

-- Mix together half of the brown sugar with all of the dry remaining spices.
+- Mix together the brown sugar and all of the dry remaining spices.
 Set aside one tablespoon worth of the well-combined spices to add to your apple butter mixture later.

 - Remove the membrane from the underside of each rack of ribs.
 (It may help to use a butter knife to get under the membrane and then use your hands to pull it off once you can fit a finger underneath.)